dirvine/data_chain/docs/data_blocks.md

 #### Additional requirements of Archive nodes

-If an archive nodes is requested data that is ouwith it's current close group then it should receive a higher reward than usual.
-This will encourage nodes to maintain as much data as possible.
+If an archive node requests data that is outwith its current close group, it should receive a higher reward than usual.
+This reward is provided via a crypto graphic token which can be exchanged for network services or for other forms of crypto currency, such as bitcoin, via an online exchange.
+This incentive will encourage nodes to maintain as much data as possible.

 ## Non Archive nodes

 All nodes in a group will build on their `DataChain`, whether an Archive node or simply attempting to become an archive node.
-Small nodes with little resources though may decide to not create a `DataChain`.
+Small nodes with little resources though may find it difficult to create a `DataChain`of any significance.
 In these cases these smaller less capable nodes will receive limited rewards as they do not have the ability to respond to many data retrieval requests, if any at all.
 These small nodes though are still beneficial to the network to provide connectivity and lower level consensus at the routing level.

 ## Chained chains

-As chains grow and nodes hold longer chains across many disparate groups, there will be commonalties on `DataBlocks` held. such links across chans has not as yet been fully analysed.
-It is speculated that these links across chains provide may prove to be extremely useful.
+As chains grow and nodes hold longer chains across many disparate groups, there will be commonalties on `DataBlocks` held.
+Such links across chains has not as yet been fully analysed, however, it is speculated that the ability to cross reference will enable a fuller picture of network data to be built up.

 ## Timestamped order of data